- Career consciousness is being aware of your career and the influences that affect it.

-Career conscious professionals are always polishing their personal brand online and among their network.
+Career conscious professionals are always polishing their personal brand online and strengthening their network.
 Besides your resume, there are many other ways to be heard and seen, including LinkedIn, Facebook, and Twitter.
 Career conscious professionals today pay close attention to their social media presence and make sure accurate information is portrayed.

 6. Keep an Eye On Opportunities

 Keep an eye on opportunities within your organization and outside of it.

 Simon suggests that “there are often opportunities for career advancement right under our nose.
 We need to be aware of what’s on offer within the organization that we work in.
 Once we know that, how do we let people know that we’re interested?
 It’s also worth seeing what’s on offer externally.
 Connect with people outside of your organization—this can be a fairly long list of people, as it includes ex-colleagues, old bosses, mentors, recruitment companies that have hired you previously, and anyone else who’s in your space and who should know you and what you do.”

 In the home building industry, for example, you may want to follow a handful of residential construction recruiters just to keep a pulse on the industry.

 Career conscious professionals will focus their efforts on engaging with new people in their industry and, perhaps, target companies.
 Consider starting conversations and building relationships with those in jobs you are interested in.
 Even if you’re not ready to find a new job or change careers yet, having these people in your network as key references and mentors will help you in the long-run.
 They not only provide tips and insight, but they also act as a sounding board for ideas and could even hook you up with a job.

 There will be a handful of times in your career when you will want to make and change, but it will be up to you do decide what direction to go.
 Try to get as specific as you can about what you want and how you’re going to get it.